On a question of Slaman and Steel: Versions of Martin's conjecture for invariant functions from Turing to many-one degrees

 \begin{prop} Conjecture~\ref{conj:strong_steel_for_m} implies Steel's conjecture, \cite[Conjecture III]{SS}. \end{prop} \begin{proof} Suppose $f \from \cantor \to \cantor$ is Turing invariant.
 Then by Conjecture~\ref{conj:strong_steel_for_m}, the map $x \mapsto f(x)'$, is uniformly $(\equiv_T,\equiv_m)$-invariant on a pointed perfect set.
 Hence $f$ is uniformly Turing invariant on the same pointed perfect set. \end{proof}

 Kihara and Montalb\'an's work is more generally stated for functions to the space $\mathcal{Q}^\omega$, where $\mathcal{Q}$ is a better-quasi-order.
 One can more generally ask about the analogues of the above conjectures for functions to $\mathcal{Q}^\omega$.
-We have the following observation due to Kihara-Montalb\'an that the relation $\leq^\cone_m$ cannot be replaced with ``$\leq_m$ on a cone'' in their work when $\mathcal{Q} \neq 2$:
+We have the following observation due to Kihara and Montalb\'an that the relation $\leq^\cone_m$ cannot be replaced with ``$\leq_m$ on a cone'' in their work when $\mathcal{Q} \neq 2$: